wso2/docs-mg/en/docs/how-tos/endpoints/overriding-endpoint-information/overriding-endpoints-for-developer-first-approach-apis.md

 # Overriding Endpoints for Developer-first Approach APIs

 The following sections describe how you can override endpoint information for APIs that have been added to WSO2 API Microgateway using an OpenAPI definition.
+Since the Microgateways are immutable, the image or the binary output(.jar) from toolkit can be used in multiple environments like dev, test and prod by overriding endpoint details like urls, credentials.
+This allows to use the same tested container or the binary of Microgateway in multiple environments without having to rebuild the Microgateway for each environment.

 You need to define endpoints as endpoint objects in the OpenAPI definition in order to override endpoints at runtime.
 See [defining endpoint object]({{base_path}}/how-tos/endpoints/defining-endpoints-in-an-openapi-definition/#endpoint-object).